oracle-livelabs/oci/oci-starter-lab/container_instance/container_instance.md

 The steps are identical for all other user interfaces, backends or database.

-(!!!!)
-Beta: it works only from a Oracle Linux machine withe OCI CLI installed (!!!!!)

 ### Prerequisites

 Please read the chapter: Introduction and Get Started.